isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... should I join here? ...
     }

-This seriously complicted lifetime analysis, and in not too unlikely cases make lifetime analysis impossible.
+This seriously complicated lifetime analysis, and in not too unlikely cases make lifetime analysis impossible.
 This implies that we cannot safely refer to local objects in `use()` from the thread or refer to local objects in the thread from `use()`.

 ##### Note